 I'm working on a column (and a portion of a book chapter) on creative destruction.
 As one industry dies, others spring up in the ashes to take its place.
 From conversations lately, it looks like that phenomenon is at work in… Detroit?

 Yes, Detroit.
-If you are a young, creative person, Detroit is an excellent place to check out, mostly because it is… read more »
+If you are a young, creative person, Detroit is an excellent place to check out, mostly because it is dirt ch… read more »

 A while ago, I received a letter from a woman who was considering ramping up her professional life.

-“In an effort to keep a healthy balance of work and family, I have spent the past several years working or volunteering with organizations that need my skills as a non-profit development professional, but doing so only while my children (ages 10 and 14) ar… read more »
+"In an effort to keep a healthy balance of work and family, I have spent the past several years working or volunteering with organizations that need my skills as a non-profit development professional, but doing so only while my children (ages 10 and 14) are in sch… read more »